 Very limited hedging options are available in China to reduce our exposure to exchange rate fluctuations.
-To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
-While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedges may be limited and we may not be able to adequately hedge our exposure or at all.
+We currently use structured investment products to hedge exposure to exchange rate risks.
+Such products reduce, but do not entirely eliminate the effect of foreign currency exchange rate movements on our cash, cash equivalents and restricted cash in foreign currencies.
 In addition, our currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into foreign currency.
 As a result, fluctuations in exchange rates may have a material adverse effect on your investment.